Convergence of Regularization Parameters for Solutions Using the Filtered Truncated Singular Value Decomposition: Abstract

 \section{Abstract}

-The truncated singular value decomposition (TSVD) may be used to find the solution of the linear discrete ill-posed problem $A\mb x \approx \mb b$ using Tikhonov regularization.
-Regularization parameter $\alpha^2$ balances between the sizes of the fit to data functional $\|A \mb x -\mb b\|_2^2$ and the regularization term $\|\mb x\|_2^2$.
-Minimization of the unbiased predictive risk estimation (UPRE) function is one suggested method to find $\alpha$ when the noise $\boldeta$ in the measurements $\mb b$ is assumed to be normally distributed with white noise variance $\sigma^2$.
-We show that $\alpha_k$, the regularization parameter for the solution obtained using the TSVD with $k$ terms, converges with $k$, when estimated using the UPRE function.
-For the analysis it is sufficient to assume that the discrete Picard condition is satisfied for exact data but that noise contaminates the measured data coefficients $s_i$ for some $\ell$, $E(s^2_i)=\sigma^2$ for $i>\ell$, and that the problem is mildly, moderately or severely ill-posed.
-The relevance of the noise assumptions in terms of the decay rate of the model is investigated and provides a lower bound on $\alpha$ in terms of the noise level and the decay rate of the singular values.
-Supporting results are contrasted with those obtained using the method of generalized cross validation that is another often suggested method for estimating $\alpha$.
-An algorithm to efficiently determine $\alpha_k$, which also finds the optimal $k$, is presented and simulations for two-dimensional examples verify the theoretical analysis and the effectiveness of the algorithm for increasing noise levels.
+The truncated singular value decomposition may be used to find the solution of linear discrete ill-posed problems in conjunction with Tikhonov regularization and requires the estimation of a regularization parameter that balances between the sizes of the fit to data function and the regularization term.
+The unbiased predictive risk estimator is one suggested method for finding the regularization parameter when the noise in the measurements is normally distributed with known variance.
+In this paper we provide an algorithm using the unbiased predictive risk estimator that automatically finds both the regularization parameter and the number of terms to use from the singular value decomposition.
+Underlying the algorithm is a new result that proves that the regularization parameter converges with the number of terms from the singular value decomposition.
+For the analysis it is sufficient to assume that the discrete Picard condition is satisfied for exact data and that noise completely contaminates the measured data coefficients for a sufficiently large number of terms, dependent on both the noise level and the degree of ill-posedness of the system.
+A lower bound for the regularization parameter is provided leading to a computationally efficient algorithm.
+Supporting results are compared with those obtained using the method of generalized cross validation.
+Simulations for two-dimensional examples verify the theoretical analysis and the effectiveness of the algorithm for increasing noise levels, and demonstrate that the relative reconstruction errors obtained using the truncated singular value decomposition are less than those obtained using the singular value decomposition. \\ This is a pre-print of an article published in BIT Numerical Mathematics.
+The final authenticated version is available online at: \url{https://doi.org/10.1007